namyeon/namyeon.github.io/index.md

 ### Refereed Journal Articles:

 *   [j.
+6] **Lee, N.,** & Lee, S. (accepted).
+Visualizing science: The impact of infographics on free recall, elaboration, and attitude change to GM food news. _Public Understanding of Science._

+*   [j.
 5] **Lee, N.,** Buchanan, K., & Yu, M. (2020).
 Each post matters: A content analysis of #mentalhealth images on Instagram. _Journal of Visual Communication in Medicine,_ _43_(3), 128-138. <a href="https://doi.org/10.1080/17453054.2020.1781535"> https://doi.org/10.1080/17453054.2020.1781535 </a>

 *   [j.
 4] Lee, S., **Lee, N.,** & Dockter, C. (2020).
 Effects of message presentation type on GM food risk perception, similarity judgement, and attitude. _Health Communication,_ _00_(00), 1-11. <a href="https://doi.org/10.1080/10410236.2020.1787926"> https://doi.org/10.1080/10410236.2020.1787926 </a>